Apple Tasting Party

 Matching Games

-Apple Tree and Apples matching game, Apples and worms, Apples to Apples.
+Apple Tree and Apple matching game, Apples and worms, Apples to Apples.
 Make with construction paper, stickers or other materials.

 ~Submitted by Barbie